 The most popular countries among digital nomads are not the ones that have offered digital nomad visas

-As digital nomads are by definition independent entrepreneurs leading businesses wherever they are, employees of a company that doesn’t require working at one place, or freelancers working for one or more remote employers, they do not come to a certain country looking for a local job.
+As digital nomads are by definition independent entrepreneurs leading businesses wherever they are, employees of a company that doesn’t require working in one place, or freelancers working for one or more remote employers, they do not come to a certain country looking for a local job.
 They already have their job duties, and the main thing they look for is a change of environment.

 Now you might ask: Can you work online on a tourist visa?
 Well, many digital nomads do that, even if it does not make it legal.
 Countries have been tolerating these long-stay tourists using every single day of their visa for something that is obviously not just a holiday.
 Many nomads do so-called visa runs, which require exiting the country for a day or two, before returning back on a new tourist visa.
 Countries turn a blind eye as it does bring fresh cash in.